How to Prepare Your Year 6 Pupils for SATs

 Exam technique for SATs

-• Don’t waste time on questions you just don’t get.
-Pupils can spend so much time on questions that they find difficult, that they don’t get time to answer the simpler questions.
+- Don’t waste time on questions you just don’t get.
+Pupils can spend so much time on questions that they find difficult, that they don’t have time to answer those that are more straightforward for them.
 Remind pupils that they don’t have to complete the answers in any particular order, so if they feel stuck, it’s best to move on and come back to the trickier ones later.
-This will not only stop them wasting time, but also keep their spirits high.
+This will not only stop them wasting time but also keep their spirits high.

 Relaxation techniques